the-events-calendar/tribe-common/readme.txt

 == Changelog ==

+= [] TBD =

+* Tweak - Add filter `tribe_promoter_max_retries_on_failure` to set the maximum number of attempts to notify promoter of a change on the WordPress installation, default to 3.
+* Tweak - Register logs when notifications to promoter failed and retry to notify until the limit of `tribe_promoter_max_retries_on_failure` is reached per notification.

 = [4.12.2] 2020-05-20 =

 * Feature - Added array utility methods: `parse_associative_array_alias` to build an array with canonical keys while taking alias keys into account and `filter_to_flat_scalar_associative_array` to help do so.
 Useful for aliasing shortcode arguments, for example.